AbeerAldayel/Stance_detection/README.md

 ## Dataset

 This folder contains the Semeval2016 stance dataset with the timeline information related to the user id.
-The Semeval stance dataset can be accessed from https://saifmohammad.com/WebPages/StanceDataset.htm
+The full Semeval stance dataset can be accessed from https://saifmohammad.com/WebPages/StanceDataset.htm